rilldata/rill/web-auth/README.md

 This folder contains the log in and sign up which is used for Rill Cloud and Rill Enterprise.
-It's implemented with TypeScript and [SvelteKit](https://kit.svelte.dev).
-Rollup is used for bundling the template.
+It's implemented with TypeScript, Vite and Svelte.

 ## Project Details